2steuer/alarmsystem/README.md

     - https://github.com/2steuer/GSMComm Compile from source and add GSMCommShared and GSMCommunication to the SMS Project.
     - http://www.scampers.org/steve/sms/libraries.htm Download GSMComm from here and add PDUConverter to the project references

 Sadly, the steps with GSMComm are needed to ensure the compatibility to mono (since some SerialPort issues), but the PDUConverter from the repository is broken.
 So we need the original, closed-source and pre-compiled library from here.
+If there is an opportunity, I will most probably change to another Library for this task.
+Writing my own is not effective, since there are quite some outside.
+If someone has a good tip and/or experiences with GSM/SMS/AT-Command Librarys, please let me know.